 - The goal here is to melt everything so it is all smooth and molten at the same time.
 I first microwave the white chocolate for a minute, then set aside.
 I put the colored chocolate in for about 30 seconds each and stir or squeeze the baggies to melt completely.
 Put back anything that hasn’t completely melted into the microwave for a few seconds at a time.
 Don’t overheat or the chocolate can seize up.

-- When everything is melted and smooth, pour the white chocolate out onto a parchment lined baking sheet, and spread it out to a rectangle about the size of a piece of paper, or a little larger.
+- When everything is melted and smooth, pour the white chocolate out onto a parchment lined baking sheet, and spread it out to a rectangle about 8×10 to 9×12.

 - Drop, drizzle, or squirt the colored chocolate on top of the white.
 If you are using baggies you will need to snip a small hole in the corner of each.
 Add as much or as little as you like, the effects will vary.
 I dropped some in dots, and drizzled others.